larsrh/website/_articles/srilanka/coast.md

 It turned out to have three floors, and the waiters instructed us to go to the top floor, where dosa are served (and only there!)

 Pettah Market is great for fabric and yarn shopping, which Vivi did.
-We already got a bunch of fabric from Kattankudy, but Pettah is every seamstress' paradise.
-(And besides, we had plenty of luggage allowance left.)
+We already got a bunch of fabric from Kattankudy, but Pettah is every seamstress' paradise.[^silk] (And besides, we had plenty of luggage allowance left.)

 As we passed by the [Jami Ul-Alfar mosque](https://en.wikipedia.org/wiki/Jami_Ul-Alfar_Mosque), we noticed that there are free guided tours.